dcefram/blog/content/notes/oh-my-poor-business-logic.md

 This is often the case for the engineers.
 Sure, staff engineers can be considered "leaders", but I don't think it's right to say that they represent what the company is all about... unless, of course, if it's a specific-tech consultancy/outsourcing shinemagig.

-> Maybe because there’s no incentive for doing that and resume-driven development[1](#fn:1) genuinely pays better.
+> Maybe because there’s no incentive for doing that and resume-driven development genuinely pays better.
 As long as companies keep making people solve obscure puzzles that has nothing to do with the job or hiring managers keep employing automated systems to look for keywords in resumes, a group of smart people will always engage in techno-maximalism to prepare for the next big opportunity;

 I feel that this part missed a much more important problem: Job hopping usually yields better pay than sticking with the same company.